Baked Maple Pumpkin Pie

 - In a large bowl, combine the pumpkin, egg substitute, syrup, cinnamon, ginger, maple flavoring and nutmeg; mix just until blended.
 Gradually stir in milk.
 Pour into pastry shell.

 - Bake at 450° for 10 minutes.
-Reduce heat to 350°; bake for 45-50 minutes or until a knife inserted near the center comes out clean.
+Reduce heat to 350°; bake for 45-50 minutes or until a knife inserted in the center comes out clean.
 Cool on a wire rack.
 Store in the refrigerator.
-Yield: 8 servings.

 Was a little hesitant to try, thought the maple flavoring would be too strong.
 But it was not!!!
 The flavoring worked very well in this recipe and pie was not too sweet like some pumpkin pie recipes.
 Definitely recommend trying this!!!!